 Dunstaffnage Castle

-A visit to Oban is not complete without popping to visit Dunstaffnage Castle for the morning.
-The castle is one of the oldest dating back to before 1240 and was the base for the MacDougall clan.
-Being close to the village of Dunbeg makes it the perfect place for locals and visitors to walk around and enjoy the grounds, woodland, chapel and the castle itself with the chance to immerse themselves in its fascinating history.
+A visit to Oban is not complete without popping in to visit Dunstaffnage Castle.
+The castle is one of the oldest, dating back to before 1240, and was the base for the MacDougall clan.
+Being close to the village of Dunbeg makes it the perfect place for locals and visitors to walk around and enjoy the grounds, woodland, chapel and the castle itself, with the chance to immerse themselves in its fascinating history.

 Oban 01